 It is all about physical attraction and conquest.
 The sexually-motivated sweet-talker knows for sure that flattery, attentiveness, and a confession to experiencing a connection like never before, tends to have a high success rate.
 They might even be willing to play the game over a period of weeks… because it is all about the chase and the end result.
 They may quickly lose interest after the event, or keep their ‘victim’ on the hook, never actually dating them or including them in everyday life – but showing up every now and then for sex, or expecting sexting.
-And again, it all still comes down to one bottom line, basic fact: if we don’t allow ourselves to be easily seduced by the idea of a romantic ‘connection’, we won’t become a victim of this kind of operator!
-Once maybe – but more times than that… shame!
+Again, it all comes down to that one bottom line fact: if we don’t allow ourselves to be easily seduced by an obviously sexy ‘connection’, we can’t be hurt by it!

 The needy connection

-Emotionally needy people with low-self esteem can sometimes ‘fall in love’ with anyone who shows initial interest, or is kind to them… which definitely includes men!
-If a love interest is claiming to feel an intense connection within a very short period of time of associating with you – talking about love, even – this is not a genuine, healthy joining of two hearts, minds, and souls – it is desperation!
+People who struggle with low self-worth and a belief that they are unlovable, can sometimes ‘fall in love’ with anyone who shows initial interest or is particularly attentive toward them – and men are as vulnerable as women!
+If a love interest is claiming to feel an intense connection within a very short period of time of associating with you – talking about love, even – this is not a genuine, healthy joining of two hearts, minds, and souls: it is desperation!
 To someone who is hungry to be loved and appreciated, hearing these declarations of passion can feel wonderful.
 However, if it truly is real, there is no need to go rushing in at a zillion miles an hour; the relationship will naturally continue to develop and grow.
-If it isn’t real, it will have fizzled out within days, weeks, or, at the latest, months … along with the supposed connection!
+If it isn’t real, it will have fizzled out within days, weeks, or, at the latest, months – along with the supposed connection!

 The friendly connection